hmrc/help-frontend/README.md

 [sbt-accessibility-linter](https://www.github.com/hmrc/sbt-accessibility-linter)
 plugin.
 This plugin requires Node.js v12 or above to be installed locally.

-## Running the UI acceptance/integration tests
+## Running the UI acceptance tests

-The UI and ZAP tests are based on the template at https://github.com/hmrc/platform-test-example-ui-journey-tests.
+To execute the UI acceptance tests on your local machine, ensure that you have [local-selenium-grid](https://github.com/hmrc/local-selenium-grid) installed and running.
+Once set up, you can proceed with running the tests with.
 ```
 ./run_acceptance_tests.sh
 ```